Leonardslee Gardens

 Leonardslee was developed by Sir Edmund Loder and his descendants from the late 19th century onwards, and has been open to the public for many years.

-The property was sold for about £5 million in early 2010 to an east European businessman, who decided not to permit the general public access to the gardens.
-Fortunately, the gardens acquired a new owner a few years later and opened to the public again in 2019.
+The property was sold for about £5 million in early 2010 to an east European businessman, who decided not to permit the general public access to the gardens (the photographs on this page were taken shortly before the gardens were closed to the public).
+Fortunately, the gardens acquired a new owner a few years later and were opened to the public again in 2019.

 Accessibility Pros and Cons